Ephigenia/franklin/README.md

 * `id` id of the video on youtube, get this from the url of the video
 * `key` either `rating`, `likeCount`, `ratingCount`, `viewCount`, `favoriteCount` or `commentCount`

+## XML XPath

+This test uses a `xpath`-Expression to find values from a previously loaded xml file.
+It’s possible to store node values as well as attribute values.

+* `url` URL to the XML file, can contain query parameters
+* `xpath` valid XPath-expression to find the value.

+If you are not familiar with xpath expressions you should check some examples on [w3schools](http://www.w3schools.com/xpath/xpath_syntax.asp).
+Here are some examples:

+	/users/public-gist-count	node value from <public-gist-count>
+	/users/@logins				attribute "logins" of the <users> node

 # UPDATES/FEEDBACK

 Franklin will be updated from time to time.
 Check the official [Franklin